kreativekorp/rainbowdash/trunk/ReadMe.txt

   52 0C 0r gb 00          - SET_ALL_BITMAP: Sets the colors of all pixels
   72 0C 00 00 cc rr gg bb - according to a one-bit-per-channel bitmap.

-  52 0D 0r gb yy          - SET_ROW_COLOR: Sets the colors of a row
+  52 0D 0r gb yy          - SET_ROW_BITMAP: Sets the colors of a row
   72 0D 00 yy cc rr gg bb - according to a one-bit-per-channel bitmap.

-  52 0E xr gb 00          - SET_COLUMN_COLOR: Sets the colors of a column
+  52 0E xr gb 00          - SET_COLUMN_BITMAP: Sets the colors of a column
   72 0E xx 00 cc rr gg bb - according to a one-bit-per-channel bitmap.

-  52 0F xr gb yy          - SET_PIXEL_COLOR: Sets the color of one pixel
+  52 0F xr gb yy          - SET_PIXEL_BITMAP: Sets the color of one pixel
   72 0F xx yy cc rr gg bb - according to a one-bit-per-channel bitmap.

   (no short ver)          - SET_CLOCK_ADJUST: Adjusts the speed of the software